 How to Really Make a Dent in Your Debt

 If paying down debt is your top credit card goal, a low interest option could be your best bet.
 Often overlooked in favour of rewards bells and whistles, there are a number of cards on the market offering lower-than-average interest rates or rock-bottom balance transfer introductory periods.
 Switching to one of these offerings will get the interest monkey off your back – and you may be shocked at how much faster your debt shrinks.

 Here’s a look at how some of the best low interest cards stack up.
 Try one out – you have nothing to lose but interest!:

-Offered by RBC, this card features an all-around 11.99 per cent interest rate.
+Offered by RBC, this card features an all-around 11.99% interest rate.
 That means both new sign-ups and previous card switchers can get in on the low interest deal.
-While there is the annual fee of $20, it’s low compared to the average monthly interest payment racked up by an average card AIR (19.99 per cent is often the standard).This card also comes with Zero Liability Protection, which keeps your money safe in case of fraudulent activity.
+While there is the annual fee of $20, it’s low compared to the average monthly interest payment racked up by an average card AIR (19.99% is often the standard).This card also comes with Zero Liability Protection, which keeps your money safe in case of fraudulent activity.

-Who says basic isn’t best?
-This no-fee, no-frill card offers a year-round AIR of 9.99 per cent.
-Balance transfers will also get this rate, along with around-the-clock fraud protection and purchase protection.
+This card has a $39 annual fee and offers a year-round AIR of 8.99%.
+Balance transfers will also get this rate, along with around-the-clock fraud protection.

-You’ll get a 11.99 per cent rate with this option, in exchange for a $29 annual fee.
-Balance transfers, however, will score big with a 0.99 per cent interest and cash advance rate for the first six months.
+You’ll get a 11.99% rate with this option, in exchange for a $29 annual fee.
+Balance transfers, however, will score big with a 0.99% interest and cash advance rate for the first six months.